 - establish permanent child custody or use of a shared residence

 Often a temporary order (good for 14 days) will be issued.
 At a hearing (usually set for the 14th day) the court will decide if the order should be made effective for one year or longer.

 If the court orders supervised visitation, your visits with your children must take place under the supervision of a designated adult.
 This arrangement is not necessarily permanent.
 Supervised visitation orders can be lifted and custody plans can be modified if you are able to prove to the court that there is no risk of future abuse, and that normal visitation without supervision is in your child’s best interest.

 You are not alone.
 Help is available.

 Hire an experienced defense attorney to represent you as soon as possible.
 The Marshall Defense Firm has handled many child abuse cases, vigorously representing clients to secure fair and just results in these sensitive and emotional cases.
-If you face child abuse allegations in Washington State, call us for an appointment.
+If you face child abuse allegations in Washington State, contact us at 206.202.1633 or email@example.com for an appointment.